techy1999/BlogBackend/Readme.md

     - Access Env value, in future replace with aws parameter fetch
 - > mongoose
     - Mongodb ODM
+- > Helmet
+    - Security package to increase the security of the application.

 Tools -
 - aws for hosting